keu/docs/software/task-usage-metrics.md

           olderThan: 90
 ```

-After you set this configuration, Astronomer Software begins to run a cron job for collecting task usage metrics, sending them to Astronomer Support, and displaying them in the Software UI.
+After you set this configuration, Astronomer Software begins to run a cron job for collecting task usage metrics at the 57th minute of every hour, sending them to Astronomer support, and displaying them in the Software UI every.
+By default Astronomer installation retains this data for 90 days.

 ## Set up task usage metrics on a Deployment (_Required only for Astronomer Certified and Astro Runtime < 6.1_)